Cabela’s Inc., one of the country’s BIGGEST and most well-known outdoor recreation businesses, was founded in 1961.

 Their main office is in Sidney, Nebraska, and they are employed in terms of precise shooting.

-We want to bring up a few things before we talk about Cabela’s line of rifle scope models.
+I want to bring up a few things before I talk about Cabela’s line of rifle scope models.

 Except for high management, most Cabela’s employees are unaware of the location or manufacturer of these scopes.